Pragelpass, Switzerland

 Muotathal - Glarus

-Note: The following traffic restrictions generally apply to the Pragelpass road:
+The following traffic restrictions apply to the entire Pragelpass road:

-- Maximum weight of military traffic including trailers 12 tonnes.
+6. Maximum weight of military traffic incl. trailers 12 tons.

 History